rikujo205/fitflex/README.md

 This app has 4 core features (Select a Workout, Workout Plan and Settings).
 - Workout Plan: Allows you to select a premade workout based on what group of muscles you would like to train (Core, Upper Body, Lower Body and Back).
 - Settings: Allows you to select the workout difficulty of the premade workouts offered in Workout Plan.
+- View Progress: Allows the user to view how many times out of 100 they finished that workout.
 - Workout Plan: Allows for the user to create a workout and/or workout date that better tailors to their needs and schedule.

 ## Hardware, software and Coding Used